trigger-corp/Forge-Documentation/source/api/button.rst

     :param array color: an array of four integers in the range [0,255] that make up the RGBA color of the badge.
     			  For example, opaque red is [255, 0, 0, 255].
-    :param function success: callback to be invoked when no errors occur
+    :param function() success:
-    :param function error: callback to be invoked when an error occurs
+    :param function(content) error: called with details of any error which may occur